 You know that eating plenty of vegetables is important, and you probably have your own list of reasons why.
 Vegetables contain fiber, water, vitamins, and minerals that support health—but some nutrients go beyond the basic answers.
-Nitric oxide is one of those.
+Nitric oxide is one of those, and there are many foods for nitric oxide that you’ll be familiar with.

 Nitric oxide is a complex molecule that is produced in the body from natural nitrates found primarily in vegetables.
 Nitrates are often found in green leafy vegetables like spinach and root vegetables like beets.
 However, it’s not enough to just eat nitrate-rich foods.
 You also need to get enough of certain amino acids to be able to produce nitric oxide, and then you need antioxidants to protect it because it’s one of the longest molecules in the body.